scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 Gain magical flight, allowing you to float through the air.
 Choosing up to 5 willing creatures, make a spellcasting roll adding a terrible die for each creature chosen.
 On success all creatures gain a flying move and sprint speed of 5.
+Creatures under the effects of this spell do not need to move to maintain their flight.
+A Grappled or Restrained creature cannot move but does not fall.

 Add an enhanced die and increase the flying speeds by 1 for every level cast above 3rd.